-Last type of merchant ships are the barges.
+The last type of merchant ships is the barges.

 These are small ships carrying different cargoes either wet or dry.

-We can see them transporting containers, chemicals, water, bunker and even sand.
+We can see them transporting containers, chemicals, water, bunkers, and even sand.

 Due to their small size, they can reach the innermost waterways where large merchant ships cannot.

-As we progress into the 21st century, we discover new innovations that makes shipping better.
+As we progress into the 21st century, we discover new innovations that make shipping better.